A History of our Congregation

 1990: Pastor Paul heard the call to another congregation, and Pastor Heidi Fish came to the mountain.
 The first Spaghetti Dinner and Craft Sale was held as a fundraiser for the Neighborhood Missions Program, whose charter was later drawn up in 1994.
 Pastor Heidi left to minister in the Seattle area that year, and in October of 1995 Pastor Berry Scruggs was called to serve this congregation.
 In 2004, as noted in more detail in the history of the worship center below, Hoodland Lutheran Church moved into a home of it's own, fulfilling a dream that began in a living room in 1972.

-2012: Pastor Berry left Hoodland Lutheran Church and Pastor Susan Granata was called as our interim until 2014.
-Pastor Don Voeks was installed in a four-year limited Call in February of 2014 and retired in February of 2018.
+2012: Pastor Berry left Hoodland Lutheran Church and Pastor Susan Granata was called as the interim until 2014.
+Pastor Don Voeks was installed to a four-year limited Call in February of 2014 and retired in February of 2018.

-With Pastor Don’s retirement, the Hoodland congregation set aside twelve months of prayer, discernment and education.
-A time of learning to listen and really hear each other as we work toward a realization of God’s message for our future on the mountain.
-With the return of pulpit supply minister, Pastor Susan Granata in the last part of 2018, the congregation continues to enjoy a consistent gospel-based message.
-The congregation also has the opportunity to hear messages from two retired pastors; Rev. Steve Carlson, Rev. Nick Doversberger and Episcopal Deaconess Katherine Holland.
+With the retirement of Pastor Don, the Hoodland congregation set aside twelve months of prayer, discernment and education.
+A time of learning to listen and really hear each other as we worked toward a realization of God’s message for our future on the mountain.
+With the return of pulpit supply minister, Pastor Susan Granata in the later part of 2018, the congregation continued to enjoy a consistent gospel-based message.
+The congregation had and continues to have the opportunity to hear messages from pastors; Rev. Steve Carlson, Rev. Nick Doversberger as well as numerous lay people of the congregation.

 The service music is lively and chosen with thought and care so as to be in sync with the message of the day.
 The worship team works hard to assist the ministers in creating an atmosphere of love, acceptance, and faithfulness.